-One such way is to not buy it new to start with.
-Thrift stores are a great place to find higher-quality items, from sturdy cookware to well-made clothing.
+One such way is to not buy it new.
+Thrift stores are a great place to find higher-quality and longer-lasting items, from sturdy cookware to well-made clothing.

 So they get my money for a great cause, I get quality items, and nothing goes to the landfill.
 I feel good about all of that!

 High Quality Heirlooms – Pass It Down!

 Another thing to consider is to always be open to items that might be shared with you.
 Many times it’s true what they say: They don’t make ’em like they used to.

 Case In Point: This cast-iron skillet was a gift for my grandmother when she & my grandfather married back in 1934.
 She used it heavily for decades to cook for her family.
-Then she passed it to me several years ago.
+Then she passed it on to me several years ago.

 It’s hard to beat that kind of quality!
 If there’s none available to be passed down to you from older generations, keep in mind that cast iron cookware is often found in thrift or antique stores for a song.

-And I also have vintage CorningWare dishes that belonged to another grandmother who used them for years before they were finally passed to me over 10 years ago.
-I think they’re sentimental and so pretty!
+And I also have vintage CorningWare dishes that belonged to another grandmother.
+She used them for decades before they were finally passed to me over 10 years ago.

 I love these vintage casserole dishes.
 They go from oven to table to the fridge with leftovers.
 No more plastic food storage dishes holding our food in the refrigerator.

 And the same pretty CorningWare dish holding our leftover food in the fridge is once again used to heat and serve it.

-(Use care when heating cold dishes.
+(Use care when heating cold glass dishes.
 If you heat too fast it can create thermal shock, which can crack glassware)